Binar-Group-3/Car-Rental-Admin/README.md

-# Binar Academy Platinum Challenge
+# Binar Academy Platinum Challenge Branche Ikhlas

 This project was built by FER Student Wave-1